 Preparing College-ready Learners

 Children are not going to remain in schools forever.
 They will eventually graduate and head out into the real world.
 And what’s going to help them is the knowledge and skill that their school has nurtured in them.

 Programs are developed to equip students with the right skills, allowing them to shine in their future colleges.
-In addition to this, majority of the instructors hold PhDs in different areas, and are experts in up-scaling the academic prowess of students.
+In addition to this, the majority of the instructors hold PhDs in different areas and are experts in up-scaling the academic prowess of students.

 Student Support at Stanford OHS

 The school’s vision to prepare college-ready students is backed by their Student Support system.
 Apart from Academic Advising and Counselling, the school has a dedicated College Counselling department as well.
 It supports full-time students in understanding their options after graduating from school.